 32,589,677: Hard Target (1993) by John Woo.

 27,052,167: The Big Hit (1998) by Kirk Wong.

 32,368,960: Bride of Chucky (1998) by Ronny Yu.

 8,276,228: The Love Letter (1999) by Peter Chan.

 35,374,833: The Messengers (2007) by the Pang brothers.

 480,314: DOA: Dead or Alive (2007) by Corey Yuen.

-If it wasn’t for the Pang brothers financially exceeding Woo and Yu, Corey would not have been given the opportunity to direct the computer game adaptation.
-It would probably have been directed by the director of The Transporter 2, who was also the real director of The Transporter but didn’t get credit because it was important for the movie to be taken seriously by martial arts movie fans.
+If it wasn’t for the Pang brothers financially exceeding Woo and Yu, DOA would’ve been released straight to DVD.
+Maybe it should’ve been directed by the director of The Transporter 2, who was also the real director of The Transporter but didn’t get credit because it was important for the movie to be taken seriously by martial arts movie fans.
 I think that every adaptation of my novels would gross at least 50 million in the U.S. of America.
 It’s going to take a lot of money to get Jing to come abroad.
-In 1993, he rejected Oliver Stone’s offer of 3.5 million.
-In 1996, Jing brags that he’s already earning that much money.
+In 1993, he rejected Oliver Stone’s offer of 3.5 million U.S. dollars.
+In 1996, Jing bragged about already earning that much money.

 Katherine Heigl had this to say about Bride of Chucky (a.k.a.
 Child’s Play 4) for a 1998 issue of Femme Fatales (she had her own two pages halfway through the female lead’s article):